-The following pages include summary tables of contribution rates included in this Plan; ie:
+The following pages include summary tables of contribution rates included in this Plan:

-Table 1: Schedule of works.
+- Table 1: Schedule of works

-Table 2: Contributions by area and category.
+- Table 2: Contributions by category

-Table 3: Contributions by development type and category.
+- Table 3: Contributions by development type and category

-Please Note: These are summary tables only.
-More details are contained in the individual strategies in Part C of this Plan.
+Note: These are summary tables only.
+More details are contained in the individual strategies in Section 2 of this Plan.